21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Full RAW support, 16/32-bit, CMYK, extensive export formatsResource-heavy; requires capable hardware for large files

-Output Quality Notes: Generative fill in Photoshop produces the most contextually coherent results of any tool we tested — lighting, perspective, and texture matching are consistently superior.
+Output Quality Notes: Generative fill in Photoshop produces the most contextually coherent results of any tool we tested, with lighting, perspective, and texture matching consistently superior.
 Neural Filters for portrait retouching preserve skin texture better than any one-click alternative.
-Edge handling on hair during background removal is the best available, though complex glass/translucent edges still require manual refinement.
+Edge handling on hair during background removal is the best available, though complex glass and translucent edges still require manual refinement.

 Privacy/Licensing Notes: Generative AI features process via Adobe’s cloud servers.
 According to Adobe’s Generative AI policy, customer content is not used to train Firefly models.
 All Firefly-generated content includes Content Credentials (C2PA metadata) by default.
-Full commercial use rights on paid plans; Adobe offers IP indemnification for Firefly outputs, per its Enterprise licensing terms.
+Full commercial use rights on paid plans, and Adobe offers IP indemnification for Firefly outputs per its enterprise licensing terms.
 For a deeper look at Firefly as a standalone image generation tool, see our dedicated Adobe Firefly review.

-Consultant Tip: Use Generative Fill for concept exploration and quick compositing, but always review edges at 200% zoom — the AI occasionally hallucinates texture details near boundaries.
+Consultant Tip: Use Generative Fill for concept exploration and quick compositing, but always review edges at 200% zoom, because the AI occasionally hallucinates texture details near boundaries.
 For production work, combine generative fill with manual masking for the cleanest results.

 Rubric CategoryScore